bugaian/ec2_todoapp/README.md

 - boto3
 - ansible
 - ansible aws plugins
-- ansible roles mentioned in playbooks
+- ansible roles mentioned in playbooks -- to install roles use: ansible-galaxy install geerlingguy.pip ansible-galaxy install geerlingguy.docker

 Configure aws via aws configure and also configure vault and store your aws keys in group_vars/all folder.